alshedivat/al-folio/_posts/2022-02-05-CCA_dual_PCA.md

 ## Introduction

-The canonical correlation analysis(CCA) of Seurat is one of the most popular remove batch effects methods.
-However, the method part of the original paper (https://doi.org/10.1016/j.cell.2019.05.031)[dad] the theory behind the method might not be based on canonical correlation analysis. **The key idea is finding two low-dimension embeddings to conserve the cross-batch cell similarity.** So it's an extension of dual PCA (apply singular value decomposition on $X^TX$ rather than $XX^T$).
+The canonical correlation analysis(CCA) of Seurat is one of the most popular batch effects removing methods.
+However, the method part of the original paper (https://doi.org/10.1016/j.cell.2019.05.031)[dad] is quiet confused.
+After careful reading and some experiments, My friend(Ziyu Chen) and I found that the theory behind the method might not be based on canonical correlation analysis.
+It's an extension of dual PCA.

+**The key idea is finding two low-dimension embeddings to conserve the cross-batch cell similarity.**

 In this blog, I will first introduce the PCA and then dual PCA method.